particle-iot/docs/src/content/tools/developer-tools/control-request.md

 The sample code below also supports sending requests using a Particle.function.

+Additional information can be found in [Control Requests](/reference/device-os/api/control-requests/) in the Device OS API reference.

 ## Sample code

 This is sample device firmware code you can test for using control requests.